Bournemouth International Growth Programme

-However, existing key link roads and transport networks are congested, inadequate and are acting as a barrier to growth.
-They are in vital need of reconstruction.
-In addition, poor infrastructure and lack of housing are hindering growth and need to be transformed if Bournemouth Airport, Aviation Business Park and Wessex Fields are able to reach their full economic potential.
+However, existing key link roads and transport networks are congested and need to be transformed to enable Bournemouth Airport, Aviation Business Park and Wessex Fields to reach their full economic potential.

-Download a copy of the BIG Programme brochure here
+Download a copy of the Aviation Business Park/BIG Programme brochure here

 £45,200,000 has been allocated to fund the BIG Programme.
 This is part of the £98.5 million funding secured by Dorset Local Enterprise Partnership through the Government’s Local Growth Deals.